 Former home to the Clark linen milling family, Ardtara is now an attractive, elegantly decorated Victorian country house.
-It has long been a member of the prestigious Blue Book (Irish Country Houses & Restaurants Association) and, in the caring hands of manager Valerie Ferson, has a warm atmosphere and a well earned reputation for genuine hospitality.
+It has long been a member of the prestigious Blue Book (Irish Country Houses & Restaurants Association) and it has a warm atmosphere and a well earned reputation for genuine hospitality.

 The property changed hands in 2014 and, as the new owners are the highly regarded Browns Restaurant Group (of Derry City and Letterkenny), there is a sense of real excitement surrounding the kitchen and restaurant (see below) - but continuity is assured as Valerie Ferson and her team remain in place to oversee the accommodation and the house in general.

 While not especially large, it is a fine house with well-proportioned reception rooms including a proper bar which has access to the recently renovated conservatory and garden.
 Antique furnishings and fresh flowers everywhere give it a homely ambience, and it can also have a sense of occasion which lends it very well to small weddings and other family occasions.

 Large, luxuriously furnished bedrooms enjoy views of the garden and surrounding countryside and have king size beds, original fireplaces and LCD TV and DVDs, while bathrooms combine practicality with period details, some including free-standing baths and fireplaces.
 Rooms vary somewhat, as is the way with old houses, and a recent room conversion has allowed for the addition of an extra bedroom, on the ground floor.

 Breakfast has always been a high point, so allow time to enjoy it.

 Ardtara is a destination in itself, but it would also make an excellent base for exploring this beautiful and unspoilt area.

 Conferences/Banqueting (60); free broadband wi/fi.
 Tennis, golf practice tee.
 No pets.
 Garden, woodland walk.
 Equestrian, fishing (fly & coarse), golf and hunting all nearby.